Time Machine Backups Could Not Be Disabled

 Granting Full Disk Access

-If you don't see the Viscosity item/s listed, you may need to restart your computer, and then connect a VPN connection again so Viscosity can attempt to disable Time Machine again.
+If you don't see Viscosity listed, you may need to restart your computer, and then connect a VPN connection again so Viscosity can attempt to disable Time Machine again.

 Troubleshooting Full Disk Access